shoaib3737/UMSA/README.md

 ## Dataset , Models and Code

-The Datasets, Models and Code is available on : https://www.kaggle.com/datasets/shoaib837/urdu-sentiments-dataset-usd
+The detail of Datasets, Models and Code is available on : https://www.kaggle.com/datasets/shoaib837/urdu-sentiments-dataset-usd

 ---